hanegraaff/stock-advisor-infrastructure/README.md

 cdk destroy app-infra-develop
 ```

-To create the application infrastructure in a sigle command use:
+To create the application infrastructure in a single command use:

 ```
 cdk deploy app-infra-base app-infra-compute app-infra-develop